gavinIRL/RHBotArray/README.md

 A family of socket-controlled video game bots derived from https://github.com/gavinIRL/RHBot.
 See the parent repo for details on the game in question, etc. Each version is more autonomous with more features than the last.
 Goal is for fully autonomous bots.

 ## Current Status
-### 14th June
+### 21st June
-The past week has been spent upgrading the client and server to v12 with all of the speed and experimental upgrades from the v10/v11 tests.
-The planned date of June 13th for a single-level autonomous bot has passed due to a change in priorities.
-How the plan is to proceed with the autonomnous efforts again and to now aim for 20th June for a fully autonomous single-level bot.
-Some other issues currently persist which need to be rectified in the near term such as the regroup function not opening the map correctly.
+The autonomous effort ran into a snag in the past week due to getting stuck attempting to loot and also general moving around.
+Therefore two new more accurate methods have been developed to reduce the chances of getting stuck.
+Additionally, looting now occurs by moving in a diagonal manner which greatly reduces the time taken and also reduces probability of getting stuck.
+There is also a much more robust catch for inaccessible loot, with the attempt timeout dictated by the main loop rather than the looting loop as before.
+The current aim is fully finishing testing the end-level sequence and then incorporating it into the existing map10 bot, therefore the fully autonomous single-level bot ETA is now 27th June.
+However there will immediately be an upgrade campaign aimed at updating combat capabilities (especially target selection), catching/handling stuck bots, and also special event handling.
+Once that has been completed it will be on to enabling running of all other maps and multi-bot integration.

 ## Rough plan as of 4th June 2021
 1) DONE -> Clean up and integrate autonomous looting into utils
 2) DONE -> Add tests for detection and handling of events
 3) DONE -> Add tests for endlevel handling
-4) Implement endlevel handling, event handling, and autonomous looting into map10 bot
+4) DONE -> Implement endlevel handling, event handling, and autonomous looting into map10 bot
 5) Test improved autonomous combat capabilities
 6) Add handling for a party of bots
 7) Add all other maps to catalogue